 When you create a new Upcoming Version for your app, you will see an option to submit your app as a Staged Rollout:

-When you first create a staged rollout, you update the information on the metadata tabs (General Information, Availability & Pricing, Description, Images & Multimedia, and APK Files) as usual.
-(Content Rating is locked.)
+When you first create a staged rollout, you update the information on the metadata tabs (App Information, Availability & Pricing, Description, Images & Multimedia, and Other Information) as usual.
+The Content Rating tab is locked.
 However, note that during the staged rollout, only the APK is pushed out to users, not any updates on the metadata tabs.

 For example, suppose you create a staged rollout and edit the Description tab to explain a new feature in the release.
 Users who are included in the staged rollout won't see the updated description.
 They will receive only your updated APK file because only the APK is included in the staged rollout.
 However, updating these metadata tabs for your staged rollout will allow you to publish your app immediately when you finish with staged rollout, without having to undergo Appstore testing and approval again later.

 When you initiate your staged rollout, the new version must be approved by the Appstore (as per compliance policies).
 It typically takes 1-2 days for the version in your staged rollout to be approved and go live.
 A date and time appear on the Staged Rollout tab indicating when your app will go live to the percentage of users you selected.